bicCluster/learning-cluster/README.md

 - Primary Name Node and Data Nodes should be on separate machines.
 (3')
 - Primary Name Node and Secondary Name Nodes (there can be only one Secondary Name Nodes) should be on separate machines.
 (3')
 - NAT test, get google home page on other three machines.
 (3')
-- Strong Password, password including at least a number and a letter and longer than 6 characters (3')
+- Strong Password, password including at least a number and a letter and longer than 6 charactersno.
+This is a strict criteria, and not following it will result in a zero score.
+(3')
 - No Alert in Ambari.
 (1' each alert, 2' max)

 ### Minimum Iptables